 I found this rather a lengthy and faffy process and I wasn’t at all enthused by the stickiness of the dough which I found quite hard to work with.
 I was also rather upset that the tops got burnt, if making these again, I would not bake them at such a high temperature.
 But I have to say these were the BEST tea cakes I’ve ever eaten.
 They were also huge.
 I divided the dough into ten pieces rather than the nine that Dan had stated and they were still massive.
 This of course was by no means a bad thing, but twelve or a baker’s dozen would have produced a more reasonable size.

 So what made them so good?
 The combination of tangy citrus peel &, the tartness of cranberries and the balancing sweetness of the teacake itself.
 The crumb was deliciously soft just as Dan had promised.
 CT hates mixed peel, but he loved these tea cakes slathered in butter stating they were possibly the ultimate comfort food.

 This was one of the first #shortandtweet challenges, which I now wish I’d done along with everyone else.
 I shamelessly called for help when I was having problems folding the very sticky dough.
 You can see the round-up here and get an idea of what better ones than mine might look like.

 I’m also entering this into Ren’s commendable Simple and in Season blog event, which is something I thoroughly approve of.
-Do check out her blog Fabulicious Food, a title which represents her blog’s contents very well.
+Do check out her blog Ren Behan, a title which represents her blog’s contents very well.